What are the Best Mexican Beer brands? Get Your Cerveza Fix!

-- Mexicali Dark: Its name comes from combining the best deeply roasted malts.
+Mexicali Dark: Its name comes from combining the best deeply roasted malts.
 Despite its dark coffee flavor, its taste is sweet and pleasant, with an alcohol content of 4.5º.

   - Osadía: This is a beer for those who dare to do anything.
-A dark pale ale leaves notes of caramel, wood, and spices in your aftertaste.
+A dark pale ale leaves caramel, wood, and spices notes in your aftertaste.

   - Ideal Azabache: Another full-bodied beer with dark tones stands out among the best.
 Ideal Azabache has a deep caramel flavor and tannins typical of the best malts.
 It is among the strongest beers, with an alcohol content of 6.7º.

-- Malafacha: This is an English Brown Ale-type beer; the balance of flavors it achieves between bitter and sweet makes it pair very well with meats and cheeses.
+  - Malafacha: This is an English Brown Ale-type beer; its balance of flavors between bitter and sweet makes it pair very well with meats and cheeses.

   - Ramuri Diablo Blanco: Although the origin of this beer is Czech, its production in Mexico has placed it very well in the market.
 It is a premium lager beer with a smooth flavor and spicy tone.

   - Tropical Light: Grupo Modelo presents Tropical Light, a beer with an alcohol content of only 3.0º.
 A Pilsner-type beer, very golden and light on the palate.

   - Ideal de Los Oros: This is a beer brewed only with barley, with a double fermentation that provides smoothness to its foam.
 It has a high alcohol content of 6.4º.

   - Chaneque: Brewed in Mexico City, this is a premium stout beer appreciated by its followers; very robust and balanced in its coffee and chocolate flavors, with resinous final notes.
 Its alcohol content is 7.5.